National Reference Centre for Animal Assisted Interventions (Pet Therapy)

 E-mail: info.iaa@izsvenezie.it

-Go to Pet Therapy news »
+Go to the news Pet therapy (Animal Assisted Interventions) news »

 Latest news